HazarFatihAkman/WorkingHoursConsole/README.md

 # WorkingHoursConsole
-**It's calculating your total working hours you added it on Bunddee.**
+**It's calculating your total working hours you added it on Buddee.**

 # Usage
 **appsettings.json**